LRY89757/LRY89757.github.io/_pages/about.md

 * Role: Research Intern
 * Mentor: [Chenyuan Yang](https://yangchenyuan.github.io/) [Jiawei Liu](https://jiawei-site.github.io/), [lingming Zhang](http://lingming.cs.illinois.edu/index.html)
 * Duties included:  Responsible for the LLVM part of this project.
-UseLLMs toinferwhatkind of testinputscouldtriggerthe optimizationin the compiler based on the pattern written in the source code.
+Use LLMs to infer what kind of test inputs could trigger the optimization in the compiler based on the pattern written in the source code.